digipres/registries-of-practice-project/README.md

 ## Introduction

-The "Registries of Good Practice" Project will explore and develop different approaches to analyze, collate, present and, most importantly, make discoverable the many existing registries and collections of digital preservation good practice.
+The "Registries of Good Practice" Project is a collaboration between the Digital Preservation Coalition (DPC) and Yale University Library (YUL).
+The [formal announcement can be found here](https://www.dpconline.org/news/registries-of-good-practice)).
+The project will explore and develop different approaches to analyze, collate, present and, most importantly, make discoverable the many existing registries and collections of digital preservation good practice.

 - The high-level project plan and progress is [openly accessible as a GitHub project](https://github.com/orgs/digipres/projects/2/views/1).
 - The offical DPC project page is [here](https://www.dpconline.org/digipres/collaborative-projects/registries-of-good-practice).